Palling Lifeboat Station

 Palling Lifeboat Station was located at the town of Palling, on the north-east coast of Norfolk.

-A lifeboat was first stationed here by the Norfolk Association for Saving the Lives of Shipwrecked Mariners (NASLSM) in 1852.
+A lifeboat was first stationed here by the Norfolk Association for Saving the Lives of Shipwrecked Mariners (NASLSM), more commonly known as the Norfolk Shipwreck Association or (NSA), in 1852.
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1858.

 After 78 years of operations, Palling RNLI Lifeboat Station closed in 1930.

 In 1972, a rescue service was re-established at Sea Palling by local people, through monies raised from private, business and charitable donations.
 Today the renamed charitable Sea Palling Independent Lifeboat is on operation, covering the area between Eccles-on-Sea and Winterton-on-Sea.

 For further information on the current service, please see: